California Statute of Limitations for Contracts

 • Allow you to ignore a court’s summons

-• Bar collection agents from attempting the collect the debt (except in Wisconsin and North Carolina)
+• Bar collection agents from attempting to collect the debt (except in Wisconsin and Mississippi)

 If you determine your state’s statute of limitations for breach of contract has passed, the likelihood of the creditor attempting to file an action to enforce the debt is low.
 A creditor filing an action indicates either he or she believes the statute of limitations has not expired, or he or she believes the defendant will not raise this defense.